DheerajRawandhe/Data-Fatching-in-Next-Js/README.md

 ## Data-Fatching-in-Next-Js

-I explored different data fetching techniques, including SSR (Server-Side Rendering), SSG (Static Site Generation), and ISR (Incremental Static Regeneration)
+I explored different data fetching techniques, including SSR (Server-Side Rendering), SSG (Static Site Generation), and ISR (Incremental Static Regeneration).

 ### (i) SSR (Server-Side Rendering) :-
  In SSR, data is fetched at request time on the server for every page request.
 This ensures up-to-date content but can slightly increase load time.
 I used getServerSideProps() to implement SSR in my Next.js projects.